paradingwolves/react-firebase-social-media-app/readme.txt

 In order to add the ability to comment on posts, we need to create the NewComment component

+Create Comment component that will hold the data for each comment on each post.
-To see comments, create the CommentList.jsx component in the components/comments directory
+To see comments, create the CommentList.jsx component in the components/comments directory.

 I also had to create an index in the Firebase Console in order to get the CommentList component working
   - Collection ID: comments